balmli/no.almli.heatingcontroller/README.md

 ##### Example

-Want to automatically adjust the target temperature for thermostats during the night and when at work.
-The target temperature for a thermostat is set to 22 ℃ for the period between 14:00 and 22:30, and 19 ℃ in the period from 00:00 - 14:00 and 22:30 - 24:00.
+Adjust the target temperature for thermostats based on comfort / ECO modes.
+The target temperature for a thermostat is set to 22 ℃ for the period between 05:00 - 07:00 and 14:00 - 22:30, and 19 ℃ in the period from 07:00 - 14:00 and 22:30 - 24:00.

 Needs one flow:

-- Set thermostat temperature to 22 ℃ if heating is on, otherwise 19 ℃ if heating is off.
+- Set thermostat temperature to 22 ℃ if comfort mode, otherwise 19 ℃ if ECO mode.

 #### High prices trigger